dib-lab/2020-ibd/other_snakefiles/README.md

 + `singlem_models.snakefile`: These rules build and assess models built on the output of the singlem tool.
 SingleM identifies and estimates the abundance of single copy marker genes in short shotgun metagenome sequencing reads.
-These sequences are used to infer the taxnomomic composition of the metagenome.
+These sequences are used to infer the taxonomic composition of the metagenome.
-The purpose of these rules was to determine if the FracMinHash random forest classifiers only captured signal from marker genes, if they also captured signal from other sequences in the metagenomes.
+The purpose of these rules was to determine if the FracMinHash random forest classifiers only captured signal from marker genes, or if they also captured signal from other sequences in the metagenomes.
 For a write up of these results, see my thesis: https://github.com/taylorreiter/2020-dissertation Chapter 4: https://github.com/taylorreiter/2020-dissertation/blob/main/thesis/04-ibd.Rmd#L155 Rendered document: https://github.com/taylorreiter/2020-dissertation/releases/download/2020_11_18/thesis.pdf As noted in the snakefile, the models that were built from the spacegraphcats query neighborhood outputs were never re-run after we re-ran spacegraphcats.

-+ `orpheum_sgc_nbhds.snakefile`: These rules translate the spacegraphcats genome query neighborhood reads.
++ `orpheum_sgc_nbhds.snakefile`: These rules translate the spacegraphcats genome query neighborhood reads into amino acid sequences in the correct open reading frame.
 These rules were run on the new spacegraphcats outputs.
-Orpheum predicts the open reading from of short sequencing reads and translates the read into protein space.
+Orpheum predicts the open reading frame of short sequencing reads and translates the reads into protein space.
 Originally, we had planned to do metapangenome analysis on the genome query neighborhoods (see https://github.com/taylorreiter/2021-paper-metapangenomes/).
 However, the goal of this analysis was to determine if sequences that were more abundant in IBD (CD or UC) were exclusive to IBD.
 I wanted to do this in protein space because it is more permissive to small evolutionary difference (e.g. third base pair wobble).